If you think you understand a problem, make sure you are not deceiving yourself.

 Requirements:

-You will come to the programme with a real opportunity to use the Action Learning approach in your work in UKRI.
+You will come to the programme with a real opportunity to use the Action Learning approach in your work and organisation.

 You will need to prioritise the workshop and ALS sessions in your diary to ensure full participation.